 The Cycle Track Official Proposal.

-On Monday 14th December 1903 at an Abertillery District Council meeting held at the Council Offices King Street, Abertillery the following members attended – Mr E. James Williams J.P., (Chairman); Mr William Thomas; Mr W. Lewis; Mr W. P. Thomas; Mr R. Downs; Mr E. Jones; Mr C. W. Carpenter; Mr J. Tarrant; Mr T. H. Prichard; Mr G. Purnell; Mr F. Athay; Mr D. Lewis; Mr D. Smith; Mr A. C. Willis; Mr Theo Evans; Mr J. A. Shepard (Clerk); Mr W. Gait (Deputy Clerk); Mr J. McBean (Surveyor); Mr Lionel Lewis (Assistant Surveyor) and Mr F. Padfield (Inspector): At this meeting it was proposed to lay an Ash Cycle Track for the present and that the question of further improvement be discussed at a later date.
-A few Councillors were concerned that a Cycle Track would take away standing room for Rugby matches.
+On Monday 14th December 1903 at an Abertillery District Council meeting held at the Council Offices King Street, Abertillery the following members attended – Mr E. James Williams J.P., (Chairman); Mr William Thomas; Mr W. Lewis; Mr W. P. Thomas; Mr R. Downs; Mr E. Jones; Mr C. W. Carpenter; Mr J. Tarrant; Mr T. H. Prichard; Mr G. Purnell; Mr F. Athay; Mr D. Lewis; Mr D. Smith; Mr A. C. Willis; Mr Theo Evans; Mr J. A. Shepard (Clerk); Mr W. Gait (Deputy Clerk); Mr J. McBean (Surveyor); Mr Lionel Lewis (Assistant Surveyor) and Mr F. Padfield (Inspector): At this meeting it was proposed to lay an ash cycle track for the present and that the question of further improvement be discussed at a later date.
+A few councillors were concerned that a cycle track would take away standing room for rugby football matches.